Johne992/Calculator/README.md

 # Calculator
-Calculator in Python, Terminal and GUI
+Calculator with Terminal and GUI